Toughee/chatty/README.md

 ## Testing tools used for app:

--   React Testing library
+-   React Testing library and Jest for testing components
--   Jest
--   Cypress
--   TravisCI
--   CircleCI
+-   TravisCI and CircleCI for CI/CD development
+-   Prettier for keeping all code formatted and organized

 ## Project resources: